wcfrobert/wthisj/README.md

 ### 2.0 Punching Shear Calculation

 Let's start simple and gradually introduce more nuances.
-For now, the punching shear stress is simply equal to the load transferred to the column divided by the area of the failure plane.
+For now, the punching shear stress is simply equal to the force transferred to the column divided by the area of the failure plane.
 This failure plane is technically an inverted truncated cone.
 To simplify, ACI-318 allows the **critical** **shear perimeter** to be approximated as rectangular faces offset d/2 from the column face (shown in dotted line below).
 (4) faces for interior, (3) for edge, and (2) for corner conditions.

 <p align="center"><img src="./doc/theory3.png" width="80%"></p>

-Therefore, the total shear area is equal to the perimeter ($b_o$) times the slab depth ($d$).
+The total shear area is equal to the perimeter ($b_o$) multiplied by the slab depth ($d$).
 Slab depth is measured from the extreme compression edge to tension rebar centroid (taking the average depth of the two-orthogonal directions).

 $$A_v = b_o d$$